 Evaluation of applicants

-An explanation of the different requirements and evidence required for CAB accreditation are found in the application document which can be download here.
+An explanation of the different requirements and evidence required for CAB accreditation are found in the AWS Accreditation Requirements (downloadable from the Resources section).
 Applicants must give a response to each requirement in the form and present a source of evidence to support that they have the right systems and resources in place.
 AWS will conduct a first stage assessment of the application for completeness and will highlight if there is evidence missing.
 Once a complete set of responses and evidence have been submitted we review audit-related documentation and the experience of personnel.
 An Accreditation Agreement is then issued and signed between AWS and the CAB.